3raxton/ForeignIpsum/README.md

 # English
 ## [Braxton](http://instagram.com/3raxton)
 ### What did Braxton write?
-How do we know that rain aren’t tears falling from sad clouds?
-They could be but you have never asked a cloud, have you?
+How do we know that rain isn't tears falling from sad clouds?
+They could be but you've never asked a cloud, have you?
 Birds fly but ostriches can’t and they are birds.
 I wonder if there is a reason behind that.
-My really like days where it rains all day, it is super relaxing.
+I really like days where it rains all day, it is super relaxing.
 Birds actually fly backwards which means that planes do the same.
 You should listen to music instead of eating.
 It makes you feel much better.
 ### Which translates to
-How do we know that rain aren’t tears falling from sad clouds?
-They could be but you have never asked a cloud, have you?
+How do we know that rain isn't tears falling from sad clouds?
+They could be but you've never asked a cloud, have you?
 Birds fly but ostriches can’t and they are birds.
 I wonder if there is a reason behind that.
-My really like days where it rains all day, it is super relaxing.
+I really like days where it rains all day, it is super relaxing.
 Birds actually fly backwards which means that planes do the same.
 You should listen to music instead of eating.
 It makes you feel much better.
 # French
 ## [Marie](https://www.facebook.com/marie.chappuis.5)
 ### What did Marie write?